Coach holidays to Austria from £329

 Austria is literally brimming over with history and heritage from Vienna's awesome palaces to the sheer baroque splendour of Salzburg, the birthplace of Mozart.
 If you dig a little deeper you will uncover some marvellous finds including Stone Age settlements and magnificent Roman ruins at Carnuntum.
 Culture vultures should head to Austria's historic spa towns such as Bad Ischl as it was here that Habsburg Princess Sophie visited and received treatment for infertility in 1828, two years later she gave birth to a son.
 It was because of this Royal visit that hundreds of people chose to descend upon Bad Ischl in the hope that their ailments could be successfully treated.
 Nowadays Bad Ischl is the stop off point for visitors wanting to see the region's stunning lakes.

-Whilst enjoying a coach holiday of Austria, visit the Krimml Falls, the highest waterfalls in Europe located in the Hohe Tauern National Park, Salzberg and you will not be disappointed just make sure you have your camera to hand as there will be many stunning moments to capture on film.
+Whilst enjoying coach holidays to Austria, visit the Krimml Falls, the highest waterfalls in Europe located in the Hohe Tauern National Park, Salzberg and you will not be disappointed just make sure you have your camera to hand as there will be many stunning moments to capture on film.
 If you have a head for heights and enjoyed the climb to the Krimml Falls, you should hire a car and experience the twists and turns of the Grossglockner Road as it cuts through the Austrian countryside taking you to Austria's highest peak – Grossglockner!
 For something a little more sedate, visit Hallstatt with its pastel-coloured houses, crystal clear waters and stunning mountainous backdrops vying for your attention.

 Austria certainly packs a punch when it comes to scenery and there are so many towns and villages offering picture-postcard backdrops to enjoy.
 Bregenz is the highlight of any Austria coach tour with its idyllic villages, green pastures and hillsides that will tempt you to climb to the top singing 'The Hills Are Alive.'
 No visit to Austria would be complete without exploring the nation's capital, Innsbruck.
 This diverse city combines the past with the present offering a little something for everyone from beautiful medieval cobbled streets and spectacular Habsburg palaces to skyscrapers sweeping the skyline and modern lounge bars perfect for sipping that 'Sundowner' beside the river and watching the world go by!